-The Christkind, Kristkind or "Christ Child" is the traditional Christmas giftbringer in Germany, Switzerland and Austria.
+The Christkind, Kristkind or "Christ child" is the traditional Christmas giftbringer in Germany, Switzerland and Austria.
 Christkindl is a diminuitive version of the Christkind.
 Our Christkindl (pronounced krisst-kindl), is depicted with long curly blond hair and a golden crown.
-She is accompanied by her 2 angels.
+She is sometimes accompanied by 2 angels.
+She always has treats.

 A group of children have just completed building birdhouses in the Saturday afternoon workshop up on the second floor.
 They are telling Knecht Ruprecht all about it.

 Experience the unique sounds of Klaus' original hand-cranked street organ.
-Ask him about the origin which goes back to the eighteenth century.
+Ask him about the origin that goes back to the eighteenth century.
 Have your picture taken with him and his friendly (stuffed) monkey.

 Every December since 2000, organ grinder Klaus Wehrenberg has been cranking out melodies and entertaining crowds at Christkindl Market at Kitchener City Hall.
 He was born in Germany, where itinerant street musicians would use trained monkeys to do tricks and solicit payments with a tin cup.
 Klaus uses a monkey puppet called Ovambo instead and a hat for tips.
 When he cranks the organ, bellows pump air through holes in reinforced music paper stored on spools.
 As the spool unwinds, air pressure flows through the holes in the paper, triggering music from the wooden pipes of the organ.
 His motivation for entertaining is simple: “My music brings joys and smiles to the faces of people.”